Q: What is your approach to pursuing such dramatic gains, and how do you know it won’t conflict with our existing methodologies?

 A: Two reasons.
 First, even if they’re confident in their ability to help their clients achieve rapid results, there are so many factors outside of the consultant’s control, that it can certainly be a risky proposition for the consultant.
 It’s kind of like a personal trainer guaranteeing X lbs of fat loss, and trusting that the client really will improve their diet.

 The second reason, frankly, is that most consultants’ techniques simply aren’t as effective and high-impact as the ACCLAIM Focus & Flow method.
-We’ve had the occasional client actually double its speed in less than 30 days, so our feeling is that 30 percent is achievable for almost any team, and we’re willing to take the risk with you if you’re serious about pursuing dramatic gains.
+Some of our clients have doubled their speed in less than 30 days, so our feeling is that 30 percent is achievable for almost any team, and we’re willing to take the risk with you if you’re serious about pursuing dramatic gains.

 Q: Why do you offer this only for teams between 5 and 30 people?